This website uses cookies to ensure you get the best experience on our website. Learn more

 Special activities & services

 Tarangire Treetops can do special meals for children.
 They can also help with childminding, though parents should be aware that staff are not trained in childcare.
-Staff can organise nature walks and opportunities to try out local bows and arrows.
+Staff can organise nature walks around the camp, fire-making, tracking and opportunities to try out local bows and arrows.

 Equipment